Liu You

-Liu You (刘友 (劉友, Liǘ Yǒu), died 21 February 181 BC) was the sixth son of Emperor Gaozu of Han.
-He was made Prince of Huaiyang in 196 BC, and recreated as Prince of Zhao two years later.
-You married Empress Dowager Lü's niece and was found to be having affairs with secret mistresses.
-Empress Dowager Lü summoned him to the capital and imprisoned him there without food.
-While in prison, You made a song cursing the deeds which Empress Dowager Lü had done to the Liu family.
-He was afraid to commit suicide and ended up starving to death. and given the posthumous name You (幽).
+The Empress Dowager subsequently summoned Liu You to Chang'an, the capital, and put him under house arrest there without food.
+While in prison, Liu You made a song cursing the deeds which Empress Dowager Lü had done to the Liu family.
+He was afraid to commit suicide, ended up starving to death, was buried with commoner rites, and given the posthumous name You (幽).